 Do Not Bring

 Ammunition, appliances, asbestos, batteries, dried paint, electronics, empty containers, explosives, garbage, radioactive wastes, or tires.
-For disposal options for unacceptable materials, use Anoka County's recycling and disposal directory, or call Anoka County Integrated Waste Management, 763-323-5730.
+For disposal options for unacceptable materials, use Anoka County's recycling and disposal directory, or call Anoka County Recycling & Resource Solutions, 763-323-5730.
 Wastes from businesses, schools, or organizations, are not accepted.
 For information about hazardous waste from a business or organization, contact Anoka County Environmental Services.

 Safe Transportation Tips